-- Group chats and forwarding: Scammers often use group chats to reach multiple users at once either by creating groups with deceptive names or by infiltrating existing ones.
+- Group chats and forwarding: Scammers often use group chats to reach multiple users at once by creating groups with deceptive names or infiltrating existing ones.
 Additionally, they can encourage users to forward scam messages to their contacts.

 - Profile cloning: By cloning the profiles of legitimate users, scammers can send friend requests or messages to the victim’s contacts, claiming to have lost access to their original account or needing assistance with a financial matter.

 Recognizing red flags and warning signs is essential for identifying WhatsApp scams and protecting yourself from being defrauded.